 Well done!
 You can create a high-converting sales funnel in WordPress with FunnelKit.

-To track performance, go to your sales funnel and navigate to the Analytics tab.
-Here, you can view detailed metrics such as Visitors, Contacts, Orders, Revenue, Order Bump Revenue, Upsell Revenue, Average Order Value, and Revenue Per Visit.
+Here, you can view detailed metrics, including Visitors, Contacts, Orders, Revenue, Order Bump Revenue, Upsell Revenue, Average Order Value, and Revenue Per Visit.

 You can also set a custom time range to analyze performance for a specific period.